PAUSE Program: New Call for Applications

 |

-| Evaluation and selection of applications
+| Evaluation and Selection of Applications

 - the level of urgency and threat;

-- the quality of the scientific dossier;
+- the quality of the scientific evidence;

 |